llefaucheur/GRAPH_INTERPRETER/stream_doc/Graph_Doc.md

 -   **Last minute tuning**.
 A graph of nanoApps needs to be quickly updated with new parameters and the insertion of a nanoApp, without recompiling the application.
 -   **Low-code tuning**.
-A GPIO is triggered upon a change of energy level in an input stream, or a state of a nanoApp, without recompiling the application.
+A GPIO is triggered upon changes of input signal behavior or for the a state change of a nanoApp, without recompiling the application.
 -   **Language agnostic**.
-The nanoApps are developed in various programming language and delivered in binary, with position independent compilation.
+An aggregation of nanoApps developed in various programming language and delivered in binary, with position independent compilation.

--   **Platform memory abstraction**.
-The nanoApps are delivered to the system integrator with memory requirements (static and scratch memory, speed and alignment requirements).
-For example a DTCM presence and size will be abstracted through opaque interface.
+-   **Abstraction of the platform memory size and characteristics**.
+The nanoApps are delivered to the system integrator with memory requirements : static and scratch memory, speed and alignment requirements.
+TCM is used through opaque interface.
 -   **Stream format conversion**.
-The nanoApps are delivered with manifests giving the data and stream formats at their interfaces.
+The nanoApps are delivered with manifests of the data and stream formats at their interfaces.
     CMSIS-Graph is delivered with stream converters.

--   **Different physical domains**.
-The graph is mixing flows from different families of sensor (motion, temperature, audio, camera ..) and the stream formats are standardized at the IO-interfaces.
-For example a pressure sensor stream can be used to control the level of a sinewave generator in the audio domain.

 -   **Data flows with drifts**.
 The graph is able to mix flows with flow error management.
-For example mixing streams of audio sources originated from different mixed-signal clock domains.
+For example mixing streams of audio sources originated from different clock domains.
 -   **Computing acceleration**.
-The scheduler proposes DSP and ML computing services to the nanoApps to facilitate performance scaling with code portability.
+The graph scheduler offers DSP and ML computing services to the nanoApps to facilitate performance scaling with code portability.
 For example a nanoApp compiled for Cortex-M4 using FFT or convolutional networks will scale in performance on MVE architectures, without recompilation.
 -   **Heterogenous architectures**.
 The graph is in a shared memory accessed by any processor of any architecture.
 The graph data structures are not using absolute addresses.
 -   **Multiprocessing**.
 The graph allows some nodes to be executed from a specific processor, a specific architecture, or a specific task of an RTOS.
 For example, some nodes will have low-latency execution constraints, others can be executed in low-priority threads.
+-   **Scripting**.
+The graph scheduler incorporate a tiny byte-code interpreter to implement state-machines and simple decisions from the generated nanoApps metadata.
 -   **Low memory consumption**.
-One targeted objective is to execute simple machine-learning operations on extreme low-cost platforms.
-    For example a graph which consists of a DSP filter, a signal to noise detection and GPIO triggered on data thresholds can run on a device having 2kBytes of internal RAM and 16kBytes of Flash.
+The graph runs simple machine-learning operations on extreme low-cost platforms.
+For example a graph which consists of DSP filters, a signal to noise detection and a script-controlled GPIO from data thresholds can run on a device using 1kBytes of internal RAM and 8kBytes of Flash.

+## Interface

 The CMSIS-Graph scheduler has one entry point.
 It takes four parameters: a command (reset, run, set parameters), data pointers, length of data